-A stable WD My Passport is readily available on the Desktop, Finder, and Disk Utility when the drive gets plugged into Mac’s USB port.
-Further, transfer of files to-and-from the WD My Passport is made possible when the drive is successfully mounted on the Mac computer.
-After the job is done, the WD is safely removed from the Mac.
+When plugged into Mac’s USB port, a healthy external hard drive gets readily available on the Desktop, Finder, and Disk Utility section.
+Further, transfer of files to-and-from the external hard drive is made possible when the device is successfully mounted on the Mac computer.
+Finally, after the job is done, you can safely remove the external storage device from Mac.

-How and Why WD My Passport is Not Recognized on Mac?
+Why Isn’t WD External Hard Drive Recognized on Mac?

 There are several possibilities for a WD My Passport hard drive going invisible on a Mac system.
 Those possibilities could range from: